Moderna COVID Vaccine Effects On Dermal Filler Patients

 We feel the newer one is particularly worth drawing your attention to.
 This is because its clinical trial reports that the Moderna COVID vaccine effects on dermal filler patients may include facial swelling.

 UPDATE: Please note, the following information was correct at the time of publishing (December 2020).
 However, there are now (January 2023) more than six COVID vaccines available.
 Further studies have also explored COVID vaccine effects on dermal filler.
 At least two of the roster of vaccines have case reports of delayed reactions to dermal filler.
 There is no evidence that these are related to any particular vaccine, though.
 At Harley Academy and The Academy Clinic, we have changed our treatment policy to one week pre- and post-vaccine for dermal fillers.

 Moderna coronavirus vaccine

 The coronavirus vaccine developed by Pfizer/BioNTech is currently being rolled out across the UK and USA.
-It is said to have a 94 per cent efficacy rating in people aged 65 years and over.
+It’s said to have a 94 per cent efficacy rating in people aged 65 years and over.

-As with the Pfizer shots, the Moderna vaccine is administered in two separate intramuscular doses, one month apart.
+As with the Pfizer shots, the Moderna vaccine is administered in two separate intramuscular doses.
+These doses are given one month apart.
 One of the key differences between the two is the temperature at which they must be kept.
 Pfizer requires its vaccines to be kept at sub-zero temperatures of approximately -70 degrees Celsius throughout the delivery chain.
 More conveniently, the Moderna option can be stored in a normal refrigerator, which may increase its popularity.